ljpernic/HQ3.1/src/pages/content/fiction/2022-05-10-Focal-Point/index.md

 <p style="text-align: center;">#</p>

 She awoke, hardly having slept, to the smell of bacon and a chorus of ravens conspiring to steal it.
 There was warming bread and brewing tea, the wind stirring dry leaves across the open ground, and the place felt empty.
-It took Estil moment to understand why—Hilf had dismissed the servant.
+It took Estil a moment to understand why—Hilf had dismissed the servant.
 He was clearing his throat nervously.
 The bacon was burning.

 “If something’s wrong,” Estil said, “you’ll have to lead me straight to it.”
 She sat on the cold ground and drew up her knees.